 Feature Films: 60 mins - 150 mins

 Though not a requirement, UK, European and World Premieres for feature films are preferred.
+Feature films must not have screened in Sheffield prior to screening at Celluloid Screams.
 There is no premiere requirement for short films.

 Selected films must be made available in a 35mm print, DCP or Blu Ray.
 Please note that it is expected that the highest quality screening format will be made available for the film if selected.